 A: The five skills within AchieveWorks Skills are conscientiousness, creativity, critical thinking, leadership and social-emotional.

 A: Each skill is comprised of 5 skill facets.
+You can find definitions of the skills and their facets here.

 A: Skills are complex and comprised of a combination of skills, sometimes known as a “skillset” or individually as a “skill facet”.